skel

 skel -h

-skel v0.1.1:2c9483d1edd0+ --- The hackable devtool. options: -h/--help print help :doc Print help and exit. -v/--version print version :doc Print version and exit. -a/--ast save the intermediate skel AST :doc Set the *KEEP-AST* variable. -l/--level set log level (warn,info,debug,trace) :doc Set the *LOG-LEVEL* for this CLI session. -c/--config set a custom skel user config -i/--interactive enter the lisp image after running commands commands: init initialize a skelfile in the current directory -n/--name project name id print the current project id inspect inspect the project skelfile -f/--file path to skelfile new make a new skel project -n/--name project name describe describe a skelfile edit edit a project file in emacs. show* show skel objects slots -f/--file path to skelfile list list skel objects make build project targets search search the current project :doc Search the current project and return a date-frame of results. run run a script or command compile compile source code build build programs and libraries update update components save save a file dist distribute build artifacts install install stuff pack pack stuff unpack unpack stuff bundle bundle source code unbundle unbundle source code clean clean up the project test run tests bench run benchmark shell open the sk-shell interpreter db interact with the skel database net communicate with skel clients and servers vc version control pk packages kr cryptography
+skel v0.1.1:8cf017006940+ --- The hackable devtool. options: -h/--help print help :doc Print help and exit. -v/--version print version :doc Print version and exit. -a/--ast save the intermediate skel AST :doc Set the *KEEP-AST* variable. -l/--level set log level (warn,info,debug,trace) :doc Set the *LOG-LEVEL* for this CLI session. -c/--config set a custom skel user config -i/--interactive enter the lisp image after running commands commands: init initialize a skelfile in the current directory -n/--name project name id print the current project id inspect inspect the project skelfile -f/--file path to skelfile new make a new skel project -n/--name project name describe describe a skelfile edit edit a project file in emacs. show* show skel objects slots -f/--file path to skelfile status show the current project status list list skel objects make build project targets search search the current project :doc Search the current project and return a date-frame of results. run run a script or command compile compile source code build build programs and libraries update update components save save a file dist distribute build artifacts install install stuff pack pack stuff unpack unpack stuff bundle bundle source code unbundle unbundle source code clean clean up the project test run tests bench run benchmark shell open the sk-shell interpreter db interact with the skel database net communicate with skel clients and servers vc version control pk packages kr cryptography